Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Introduction

 The amplitude $\lambda$ in \eqref{uniform} is fixed by the requirement that the area under the curve \eqref{uniform} is equal to $1$ thereby assuring that the area in the original coordinates is equal to $n$.
 There are various derivations \cite{Temp,VK,Martin,Vershik,VY} of the limit shape \eqref{uniform}.
 Most derivations rely on the Euler formula \eqref{Euler}, a few derivations use a variational approach \cite{SS,we}.
 Partitions with different probability measures have been also studied, e.g., the limit shape was determined \cite{VerKer} in the case of the Plancherel measure which naturally arises in the representation theory.

-For three-dimensional Young diagrams of fixed large volume, the limit shape is known \cite{CK,OR} in the situation when the diagrams are taken with uniform probability measure.
+For three-dimensional Young diagrams of fixed large volume, the limit shape is known \cite{CK,OR} in the situation when the diagrams are taken with a uniform probability measure.
 The derivation in \cite{OR} uses the MacMahon formula \eqref{Mac:inf}.
-Three-dimensional Young diagrams equipped with the uniform probability measure and satisfying various constraints different from fixing the volume were studied e.g. in Refs.~\cite{CLP,CKP,OR07,KO,dFR}.
-For instance, limit shape of three-dimensional Young diagrams fitting into large boxes were established in \cite{CLP} which relied, among other things, on the MacMahon formula \eqref{Mac:abc}.
+Three-dimensional Young diagrams equipped with the uniform probability measure and satisfying various constraints different from fixing the volume were studied in Refs.~\cite{CLP,CKP,OR07,KO,dFR}.
+For instance, the limit shape of three-dimensional Young diagrams fitting into large boxes was established in \cite{CLP}; the derivation relied, among other things, on the MacMahon formula \eqref{abc-box}.

-Growing Young diagrams have been also investigated \cite{Romik15,Rost,Liggett,KD90,barma,Ising_NNN,Ising_Area}.
+Growing Young diagrams have been also investigated, see \cite{Rost,Liggett,KD90,barma,Ising_NNN,book,Ising_Area}.
 One postulates that new elemental squares are deposited stochastically in such a way that the growing object is always a proper Young diagram.
-More general stochastic rules allow both deposition and evaporation \cite{KD90,barma,we,Ising_NNN,Ising_Area,book}; again, the evolving object must remain a Young diagram.
-In the simplest case of two-dimensional Young diagrams and no further constraints, the only requirement is that the heights of the columns can only decrease: $m_1\geq \cdots\geq m_k>0$.
-When only deposition events are allowed and occur at the same rate, the resulting process is known as the corner growth process.
-This process has numerous interpretations, e.g., it mimics the melting of the Ising crystal \cite{KD90,barma,we,Ising_NNN,Ising_Area,book}.
+More general stochastic rules allow both deposition and evaporation \cite{KD90,barma,we,Ising_NNN,book,Ising_Area}; again, the evolving object must remain a Young diagram.
+When only deposition events are allowed and occur at the same rate, the resulting process is known as the corner growth process in two dimensions.
+This process has numerous interpretations, e.g., one can think about it as the ``melting" of the Ising crystal at zero temperature \cite{KD90,barma,we,Ising_NNN,book,Ising_Area}.
 More precisely, one takes the Ising model with ferromagnetic nearest-neighbor interactions on the square lattice at zero temperature.
 The minority phase which initially occupies the positive quadrant constitutes the melting Ising crystal.
 If there is a (small) magnetic field favoring the majority phase, the zero-temperature spin-flip dynamics is equivalent to the corner growth process---only deposition events are possible.
-In the case of vanishing magnetic field, deposition and evaporation occur with equal rates.
-In the case of vanishing magnetic field and extremely small (compared to the ferromagnetic couplings) positive temperature, the boundary of the Ising crystal approaches the limit shape \eqref{uniform} in two dimensions and a limit shape found in \cite{CK,OR} in three dimensions.
+The growth is ballistic, $x\sim t$ and $y\sim t$.
+The limit shape is a parabola: $\sqrt{x}+\sqrt{y}=\sqrt{t}$.